 The dimensions of a French drain ultimately depend on the site.
 These sloped trenches can be a couple of feet deep (known as shallow drains) or deeper (footing drains).
 They are typically about a foot wide and usually perform more optimally the higher property is on a slope.
 A quality team will be able to slope even the most challenging drain so it becomes an asset.

 Few residential investments have the potential ROI of well-designed drainage.
 The sooner they are installed, the quicker they can help homeowners and businesses take more effective water management steps.

 Benefits of a French Drain

-You Create a Stronger Foundation
+You Create a Strong Foundation

 Water can wreak havoc in multiple ways, both in and around a building’s foundation.
 Excess water can weaken or displace surrounding soil or seep directly through foundation cracks to compromise structural integrity.
 French drains help redirect water away from foundations to prevent this from happening.

-French Drains Are Tough
+French Drains Last!

 These designs have to be more durable than some other drainage options due to their subsurface operation.
 Their underground design means French drains are subject to hydrostatic pressure, which is exerted by water through the force of gravity.
 The more durable a drain is, then, the more reliably it will perform.

-You Can Decide Where The Water Goes
+You Decide Where The Water Goes

 These designs give homeowners the choice of where redirected water ends up (within zoning regulations, of course).
 Builders can lay pipes to deposit water into a drainage ditch, for example, or perhaps into the street or a lower-lying area on the property.